-8. Join a free running group, like one of the several hosted by Breakaway Running, Outdoors, Inc., or Fleet Feet.
-They have groups for begineers, trail runners, and people who like to drink beer before and/or after their run.
-See more info on these respective sites: Breakaway Running, Outdoors, Inc., Fleet Feet.
+7. Join a free running group, like one of the several hosted by Breakaway Running, Outdoors, Inc., or Fleet Feet.
+They have groups for beginners, trail runners, and people who like to drink beer before and/or after their run.
+Check out all the groups here.

 8. Train for the 2019 St. Jude Marathon.
 It’s not until December, so you’ve got plenty of time to get to a point where 26.2 miles is easy.
 Or, you know, easier.

 9. Reach new heights at the Memphis Rox Climbing gym.
 The new world-class climbing gym in South Memphis has a pay-what-you-can model and is made for climbers of all levels.
 Read all the details here.